flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-30-qq/index.md

     _key: card-2-c1d6775e-8c6d-44bd-bf02-7c6e66142626
   - order: 2
     body: >-
-      > ‘Given the due diligence that was done … I am very hopeful that we won’t see any kind of increase.”
+      > "Given the due diligence that was done … I am very hopeful that we won’t see any kind of increase.”

       Sheriff Kory Honea, the man in charge of searching for the missing in Northern California's Camp Fire, after completing a review of 18,000